Kyle Flanagan (rugby league): 2021

 In round 1 of the 2021 NRL season, he made his debut for Canterbury-Bankstown against Newcastle which Canterbury lost 32-16.

 In round 9 of the 2021 NRL season, Flanagan was substituted off the field by Canterbury head coach Trent Barrett after a poor first half performance in the club's 32-12 loss against St. George.
 Flanagan was then dropped from the first grade team until the round 16 game against Manly Warringah Sea Eagles, when he was reselected after four Canterbury players were side-lined by NSW Health after breaching NRL restrictions related to COVID-19.

 Flanagan made a total of 13 appearances for Canterbury in the 2021 NRL season as the club finished last and claimed the Wooden Spoon.

 2022

 Flanagan made a total of 20 appearances for Canterbury in the 2022 NRL season as the club finished 12th on the table and missed the finals.

 2023

 In round 1 of the 2023 NRL season, Flanagan was sent to the sin bin during Canterbury's 31-6 loss against Manly at Brookvale Oval.

+Flanagan played a total of 17 games for Canterbury in the 2023 NRL season as Canterbury finished 15th on the table.
+On 7 September, Flanagan signed a two-year deal to join St. George Illawarra starting in 2024.

+2024

+In round 1 of the 2024 NRL season, Flanagan made his club debut for St. George Illawarra as they upset the Gold Coast 28-4.

+During the club's round 23 loss against Canterbury, Flanagan was placed on report for allegedly biting Stephen Crichton.
+On 13 August, Flanagan was suspended for four games after being found guilty of biting an opponent.

+Flanagan played 20 games for St. George Illawarra in the 2024 NRL season as the club finished 11th on the table.
+On 19 December, St. George Illawarra announced that Flanagan had re-signed with the club until the end of the 2027 season.

+2025

+In round 2 of the 2025 NRL season, Flanagan scored two tries for St. George Illawarra in their 25-24 loss against South Sydney.

+Flanagan played every game for St. George Illawarra in the 2025 NRL season despite supporters demanding that he should be demoted to the NSW Cup in place of Lachlan Ilias.
+St. George Illawarra would finish the season in 15th place recording only eight wins.